-Even if your practice puts the strongest policies in place to prevent compliance missteps, a payer audit is always possible.
+Though your practice takes every possible safety measure to avoid compliance missteps by incorporating very strong policies, there is still the risk of a payer audit to put your practice and your profit lines in a soup.
 If your practice performs regular self-audits, however, it could reduce anxiety about auditors at your door.

-"Self-audits are one of the most important tasks for practices," says Steven M. Verno, CMBSI, CHCSI, CMSCS, CEMCS, CPM-MCS, CHM, SSDD, a coding, billing, and practice management consultant in central Florida.
+"Self-audits are one of the most important tasks for practices," says Steven M. Verno, CMBSI, CHCSI, CMSCS, CEMCS, CPM-MCS, CHM, SSDD, a coding, billing and practice management consultant in central Florida.